-Cara-Mel, whose real name is Dana Lawrence is a female rapper who currently resides in Baltimore, Maryland.
-Her style can be best described as a blend of Hip Hop, Down South, and Dance meets Trap with a Social aspect.
-Mel likes to sum it up as Conscious Trill.
-She began her musical journey at the tender age of seven listening to the inspirational Oldies But Goodies; where her interest in R&B artists such as Stevie Wonder and Al Green lead to writing full R&B/Soul ballads and playful up tempo tunes by the age of eleven.
-Deeply into jazz artist such as Kenny G and Najee, she started playing the saxophone in the sixth grade and was invited during her first year of playing to the All-City Band; where she was ranked third chair overall in her hometown of Chesapeake, Virginia.
+Cara-Mel, whose real name is Dana Holmes is a female Inspirational Hip Hop Artist; native of Chesapeake, Virginia.
+Her musical style can be best described as a blend of Hip Hop/R&B, Neo-Soul, Down South, and Dance meets Trap with a Social Justice aspect.
+She began her musical journey at the tender age of seven listening to Oldies But Goodies; where her interest in R&B artists such as Stevie Wonder and Al Green led to writing full R&B/Soul ballads and playful up-tempo tunes by the age of eleven.
+Deeply into jazz artists such as Kenny G and Najee, she started playing the saxophone in the sixth grade and was invited during her first year of playing to the All-City Band; where she was ranked third chair overall in her hometown of Chesapeake, Virginia.
 By the age of fourteen, Cara-Mel became intrigued with Miami Bass, Down South and Hip Hop music with influences such as Luke, Salt-N-Pepa, Tupac, Lauryn Hill, Slick Rick, A Tribe Called Quest, and 69 Boyz; this is where her style of rhythmical writing took off into her own creation during the early part of this artist’s indie career.

-However, after years of struggling to get on with a major label she made the mistake of giving up in pursuit of these musical dreams and stopped creating and producing music for years.
-Once hanging up her microphone, this musical talent spent time working years as a special education teacher and in fitness.
+However, after years of struggling to get on with a major label she made the mistake of giving up pursuit of her musical dreams and stopped creating and producing music.
+Once hanging up her microphone, this beautiful talent spent several years working as a special education teacher and in fitness.
 In 2008, she started a health and wellness business, which became very successful throughout the Washington D.C.
 Metropolitan area for five years.
 However, during the mid-2013 economic slowdown and the federal government’s sequestration; cutbacks forced her to close the family business.
-The sudden loss of income forced her to foreclose on her home and subsequently file for bankruptcy.
+The sudden loss of income led to the foreclosure of her home and subsequently bankruptcy.